Como Ama una Mujer: Release and promotion

 In January 2007, Billboard reported that the album was going to be released on April 3, 2007, in the United States.
 However, the album was released a week later.
 The album's artwork was shot by Tony Duran, who worked with Jennifer in her previous projects.
 It features Lopez in a serious pose, looking down, with her hair pulled back and her hand around her neck.
 To promote the album, Lopez traveled back to The Bronx with Marc Athony to meet fans and sign copies of the album in a record shop in her old neighborhood with over 500 people attending it.
 In an interview, Lopez stated "It touches my heart to be able to bring this album back to my neighborhood, back to my home."
 Lopez also united with the Univision TV network to produce a five-part miniseries based on a treatment by Lopez, which was based on the content of the album, while also having the album's title.
 At the end of each episode, Lopez performs the theme song that inspired that episode.
 Lopez also promoted the album with live performances of the album's lead-single in many places, including the American Idol, while also doing the Walmart Soundcheck, where she performed "Qué Hiciste", "Tú", "Por Arriesgarnos" (with Marc Anthony), "Como Ama Una Mujer", "Porque te Marchas" and "Te voy a Querer".
-To further promote the album, Lopez embarked on a co-headling tour with Anthony through September and November in 2007.
+To further promote the album, Lopez embarked on a co-headline tour with Anthony through September and November in 2007.